How much is your case worth?Get a free case evaluation

 The most important safety tips are to drive safe, wear protective gear and stay alert at all times.
 But, if you are involved in a motorcycle accident, follow these steps:

-- Check whether the other party or parties involved in the motorcycle crash are OK.
+- Check whether the other party or parties involved in the motorcycle crash are all okay.

 - Check yourself for any injuries you might have sustained.

 - If anyone needs medical attention, call 911 immediately.

 - Move to safety away from the roadway and alert other road users of the accident by using warning triangles, flares or hazard lights.

 - Get information like names, phone numbers, addresses, car registration numbers and insurance details from party or parties involved in the motorcycle accident.

 - Call the police to report the accident, property damage caused by the accident and injuries sustained from the accident.
 The police report is vital in speeding up the claim process.